-- 1. Avoid injury or death of persons on the bay or along the shoreline. - 2.
-Involve relevant agencies/organizations to provide case management and housing as necessary and appropriate. - 3.
-Protect bay habitat and prevent vessel-related waste and debris from polluting bay waters. - 4.
-Minimize the risk and hazards of vessels running adrift, running aground, or sinking. - 5.
-Prevent new vessels from staying on Richardson's Bay beyond authorized time limits. - 6.
-Ensure that vessels depart or are removed from the Eelgrass Protection Zone and from Richardson's Bay within the timelines set under the settlement agreement with the Bay Conservation & Development Commission (BCDC).
+1. Avoid injury or death of persons on the bay or along the shoreline.

+2. Involve relevant agencies/organizations to provide case management and housing as necessary and appropriate for vessel occupants.

+3. Protect bay habitat and prevent vessel-related waste and debris from polluting Richardson Bay.

+4. Wherever possible, avoid risk and hazards of vessels running adrift, running aground, or sinking.

+5. Ensure that vessels depart or are removed from the Eelgrass Protection Zone and from Richardson Bay within the timelines set under the 2021 agreement with the Bay Conservation & Development Commission (BCDC).

+6. All vessels on the Bay comply with RBRA rules and regulations.